Blue Angels: 2020–present

 The Blues transitioned to Boeing F/A-18E/F Super Hornets on 4 November 2020.

 In July 2022, Lt.
 Amanda Lee was announced as the first woman to serve as a demonstration pilot in the Blue Angels.

+On 15 July 2026, the Blue Angels made a low-altitude pass over Pensacola Beach, with the Navy stating that the pilots had flew “lower than standard profiles”, and were conducting a safety review.
+Then-acting Secretary of the Navy Hung Cao announced there would be no reprimands or punishments for the pilots involved.
+Secretary of Defense Pete Hegseth posted on X that "The flyovers will continue until morale improves", referring to recent other incidents that had occurred during Hegseth's tenure.

 Aircraft timeline

 Drawing depicting all demonstration aircraft flown from 1946 to 1996.

 The "Blues" have flown ten different demonstration aircraft and six support aircraft models: